Skip to main content

 /**

-* Returns an object containing a search function that allows searching a Fireproof database with * Flexsearch.
+* Returns an object containing a search function that allows searching a Fireproof ledger with * Flexsearch.

-* @param {Object} database - The Fireproof database object to add search functionality to.
+* @param {Object} ledger - The Fireproof ledger object to add search functionality to.

 * @param {Object} [flexsearchOptions={}] - Optional Flexsearch options object.